-I managed to find the stamina to attend all workshops and I loved them all, as all teachers were very knowledgeable and friendly.
+I managed to find the stamina to attend all the workshops and I loved them all, as all the teachers were very knowledgeable and friendly.

 During Nawarra’s dance camps, you will have at least three nights of entertainment organised especially for you, in the hotel where you are staying, with live music.
 Usually, two out of the three nights involve live Moroccan folkloric music and one will be with a band, and the dance camp participants can, if they want, perform a dance solo of their choice.